yanikkumar/myblessings/README.md

       ```
     - **Access the application:** Open your web browser and go to `http://localhost:8000` (or the URL you set up).

+## Developer Usage

+1.  **Generate a Blessing:**

+    - Go to the `generate.php` page.
+    - Select the wish type (Birthday or Anniversary).
+    - Enter the recipient's name.
+    - Optionally, enter the sender's name and the date.
+    - Click the "Generate Link" button.

+2.  **Share the Blessing:**

+    - The application will generate a shareable link.
+    - Copy the link and share it with your friends and family via social media, messaging apps, or email.

+3.  **View a Blessing:**

+    - When someone clicks on the shared link, they will be directed to the `index.php` page, where they can view the personalized blessing message.

+## File Structure

+- `index.php`: Displays the personalized blessing message.
+- `generate.php`: Form to generate shareable blessing links.
+- `README.md`: Project documentation.

 ### Contribution

 I welcome contributions to make this project even better!
-Here are some ways you can contribute:
+If you have any ideas for new features or improvements, feel free to submit a pull request or open an issue.Here are some ways you can contribute:

 - **Add more messages:** The messages in `index.php` can be expanded.
 - **Improve the animations:** The JavaScript in `index.php` could be enhanced.